Mindfulness and Grief: How to Cope With Loss

 The present moment is not always peaceful

-There is a misconception about mindfulness that I want to name right away.
+There is a misconception about mindfulness worth naming right away.

 Mindfulness is not the absence of pain.